Former US President Jimmy Carter Turns 100 - UrduPoint

 "He will be voting by mail-in ballot," Stuckey told AFP, adding "he's always been very politically active, and nothing has changed with that respect."

-At the naturalization ceremony, attended by the mayor, those in attendance were encouraged to register to vote.

-In Plains, like in many rural places with strong evangelical Christian leanings, far more yard signs support Republican Donald Trump than Harris.
+In Plains, like in many rural places with a substantial evangelical Christian population, far more yard signs support Republican Donald Trump than Harris.

 But it is also not uncommon to see a sign celebrating Carter's centennial birthday next to one supporting Trump.